 The Government also wants the UK to continue to work with EU partners on developing defence technologies through the exchange of expertise and participation in the European Defence Fund.
-The UK also seeks to co-operate with the EU on wider security issues including external migration and the Galileo satellite programme, and the secure ‘Public Regulated Service’ (PRS) designed for, among other uses, military platforms.
+It also seeks to cooperate with the EU on wider security issues including external migration.

 Several experts have argued that Brexit would not reduce the UK’s military power or position.
 The former head of the British army, General Sir Mike Jackson, says that the impact from departing the EU “is more of a policing and judicial matter rather than a military matter.
 The [UK’s] military dimension is provided by NATO”.